peterujah/php-functions/README.md

 # php-functions
-Wrapped all basic reusable php function which I always on on project
+Wrapped all basic reusable php function which I always on on project.
+This class might also be useful to beginners

 ## Installation